skingry/resume/README.md

   ```
   cat resume.base64 | base64 -D > resume.json
   ```

+If you just prefer to see a short form of this resume, please take a look at my [LinkedIn](https://www.linkedin.com/in/sethkingry) profile.

 ## Ok.. so I have it in JSON.
 Now how do I make it look "pretty"?